What is Azure App Service?

 Core Features

-- Multi-Language Support: Native support for .NET, Java, Node.js, Python, PHP, and Ruby
+- Multi-Language Support: Native support for .NET, Java, Node.js, Python, and PHP on Windows and Linux

-- Container Support: Docker containers for any runtime and framework
+- Container Support: Docker containers for runtimes and frameworks that aren’t natively supported

 - Deployment Slots: Staging environments for zero-downtime deployments